UOS-COM3523-6523-2023-24-Spring/week-7-self-study-ci-cd-basics-benhood212/README.md

 Such non-deterministic behaviour is not uncommon in real-world software system.
 How can we test such non-deterministic behaviour?
 Think about this.
 (No need to implement anything)

+Non-deterministic behaviour can be tested by using continuous integration and development.
+A range of correct outputs could be used, or using a test based on the expected probabillity distribution outputs.